Model category of diffeological spaces: Diffeological spaces and their underlying topological spaces

 \subsection{Arc-generated spaces}

 A topological space $X$ is {\sl arc-generated} if the topology of $X$ is final for $C^{0}_X \ := \{$continuous curves from $\rbb$ to $X \}$ (cf. \cite[p.
-231]{FK}).
-We investigate the fundamental properties of arc-generated spaces; the category of arc-generated spaces becomes the target category of the underlying topological space functor for diffeological spaces (cf. Section 2.3).
+45]{FK}).
+We investigate the fundamental properties of arc-generated spaces; arc-generated spaces form the target category of the underlying topological space functor for diffeological spaces (Section 2.3).

 Let $\mathcal{T}$ be the category of topological spaces and $\mathcal{C}^0$ be the full subcategory of $\mathcal{T}$ consisting of arc-generated spaces. \begin{prop} The category $\mathcal{C}^0$ has initial and final structures with respect to the underlying set functor.
 In particular, $\mathcal{C}^0$ is complete and cocomplete. \end{prop}